Zillow Went After This 23-Year-Old’s Popular Real Estate Blog. Now Its Been Shut Down.

 The United States is a great big country, and a whole bunch of it is filled with great big houses.
-They're called McMansions, and since 2016, the foremost chronicler of those houses has been the blog McMansion Hell.
+They're called McMansions, and since 2016, the foremost chronicler of these houses has been the blog McMansion Hell.

 Kate Wagner, a 23-year-old writer and grad student, runs the blog, which used the tagline "if you love to hate the ugly houses that became ubiquitous before (and after) the bubble burst you've come to the right place."

-McMansion Hell grew in popularity in recent months by mixing sarcasm, internet lingo, and erudition in commentary superimposed on real estate listing photos.
+McMansion Hell grew in popularity in recent months by mixing sarcasm, internet lingo, and erudition into commentary superimposed on real estate listing photos.
 It has a whole section of homes that are "Certified Dank™" — the best of the absolute worst.

 The blog has been featured in a variety of publications including Business Insider, The Independent, and the Huffington Post.

-But on Monday, Zillow, the biggest and most influential real estate website on the internet, sent Wagner a cease and desist order, leaving the future of her site as imperiled as the value of a 5,000 square foot home outside Las Vegas in 2008.
+But on Monday, Zillow, the biggest and most influential real estate website on the internet, sent Wagner a cease and desist order, leaving the future of her site as imperiled as the value of a 5,000-square-foot home outside Las Vegas in 2008.

-Wagner posted a screenshot of Zillow's cease and desist letter Monday afternoon on Twitter.
-In it, Zillow accused Wagner of reproducing images from its website, and said that she was infringing on the "rights of the copyright holder of the images."
+Wagner posted a screenshot of Zillow's cease and desist letter on Twitter Monday afternoon.
+In it, Zillow accused Wagner of reproducing images from its website, and claimed that she was infringing on the "rights of the copyright holder of the images."

-It concluded with a demand that she immediately stop using images from Zillow and delete all that she had obtained from the site.
+The letter concluded with a demand that Wagner immediately stop using images from Zillow and delete all of the images that she had obtained from the site.

-Zillow spokesperson Emily Heffter told BuzzFeed News that the company has "particular rights about how other people use photos" posted on the site.
-Zillow receives images from hundreds of providers across the US, but one consistency in its agreements with those providers, Heffter said, is that "we can’t let other people use them."
+Zillow spokesperson Emily Heffter told BuzzFeed News that the company has "particular rights about how other people use photos" posted on its website.
+Zillow receives images from hundreds of providers across the US, but one constant in all of its provider agreements is that "we can’t let other people use them," Heffter said.

-"We have to enforce that," Heffter said.
+"We have to enforce that," she said.
 "It's just our responsibility."

 The cease and desist letter was not a response to the type of content or commentary that Wagner was offering, she said.